Matrix Multiplication in the MPC Model: Introduction

 \subsection{Setup}

-In this paper, we primarily focus on the matrix multiplication problem in semirings.
 We assume that initially, matrices $A$ and $B$ are distributed evenly among all the processors.
 The structure of the distribution does not matter because we can reach any desired even distribution in one round (even if we start with an uneven distribution).
 At the end of the algorithm the elements of the output matrix $C$ should also be evenly distributed.
-We analyse the problem in the following three settings.

-\begin{enumerate} \item When $A$ and $B$ are square matrices of size $n \times n$.
-We call this $(n,n,n)$ case. \item $A$ and $B$ are rectangular matrices.
-We divide it into the following two cases \begin{enumerate} \item $(n,d,n):A$ and $B$ are of size $n \times d$ and $d \times n$ respectively \item $(d,n,d): A$ and $B$ are of size $d \times n$ and $n \times d$ respectively \end{enumerate} \item $A$ and $B$ are $d$-sparse $n \times n$ matrices, i.e. each row and column of matrices $A$ and $B$ contains at most $d$ non-zero elements.
-We call it the $d$-sparse case. \end{enumerate}
+We analyse the problem in the following cases. \begin{enumerate}[(i)] \item $(d,n,d)$: when $A$ and $B$ are rectangular matrices size $d \times n$ and $n \times d$ respectively, where $d \leq n$. \item $(n,d,n):A$ and $B$ are of size $n \times d$ and $d \times n$ respectively \item $d$-sparse: $A$ and $B$ are $d$-sparse $n \times n$ matrices, i.e. each row and column of matrices $A$ and $B$ contains at most $d$ non-zero elements.
+Also we are interested in at most $d$ nonzero entries in each row and each column in $C$ \end{enumerate}

-In this paper, we also assume that $P.M \leq O(N)$ i.e. the total memory of the system is just tight enough to hold the input and output matrices.